Only creators and new works from the preceding calendar year are eligible for nomination.

 - Best Presentation in Design

 OPEN NOMINATED AND VOTED AWARDS: All the nominees and the winner of these categories will be selected by open voting.
 Nomination voting opens June 27, 2017 and will close July 18, 2017.
-The five top vote getters are targeted to be announced as ‘nominees’ on July 26, 2017, and the top vote getter will be announced at the Award Ceremony in September at the Baltimore Comic-Con.
+The five top Fan-Only Favorites will be announced at the Award Ceremony in September at the Baltimore Comic-Con.
 These categories include:

 - Favorite Hero